Have questions? We're here to help!

 Members are automatically registered for auto-renew when you sign up for an Annual Membership.
 The card on file will be billed the day before your membership expires, so there is no stoppage in service.

-For members who turned off auto-renew in their accounts, log into your account and click “Renew” under Current Membership Plan.
+For members who turned off auto-renew in their accounts, log into your account using the mobile website at bikesharetoronto.com, and click “Renew” under Current Membership Plan.

 Your Bike Share key will be sent in the mail within 3-5 business days of registering.
 Waiting for your member key to arrive?
-Download and sign into the PBSC app with the information associated with your account to access your membership from your smartphone.
+Access and log into our Mobile Website at bikesharetoronto.com or download and sign into the PBSC app with the information associated with your account to access your membership from your smartphone.

 Once you insert your bike share key into the slot on the dock, a yellow light appears first and then turns green.
 If a green light appears, the bike unlocks and you can remove the bike from the dock.
 If a red light appears, remove the key, wait for the light to turn off, and try again.